rdowdy/disney-streaming-takehome/README.md

 * App configuration values like API URLs should be stored in an environment-specific configuration file.

-### Add support to dynamically populate `SetRef` sets
+### Add support to dynamically populated `SetRef` sets
-* Currently, the app only renders sets that we have already received data for from the API.
-It does not yet populate SetRef sets.
-In the interest of time, I left this extra credit out of the scope of this implementation.
+* Currently, the set renders set refs, but it loads them all on page load.
+Support still needs to be added for dynamically loading them as they scroll into view.

 ### Add title text overlay to placeholder images on image not found
 * Currently, we just see a friendly Mickey when an image 404's, but